 “I’m the only presidential candidate that lives in a low-income, inner-city neighborhood.

 “We live in a nation with far more patriotism than people are expressing.
 What I mean by that is folks want the best for their country.
 And they know that if your family doesn’t have a great public school for your kid, if your family does not have great access to healthcare, then we all are suffering as a result of that…

 “We’re all hurting because we have not designed an economy that invests in each other.”

 Cory Booker’s estimated net worth: $3 million.

-Why would anybody vote for a guy who’s sitting on a cool 3 mil yet not smart enough to get out of a run-down neighborhood?
-He can’t even get himself outta the ghetto when given a ton of money; how’s he gonna get America out when given a %@#!load of our forcibly-taken taxes?
+Would lots of people vote for a guy who’s sitting on a cool 3 mil yet not savvy enough to get out of a run-down neighborhood?
+If he can’t even get himself outta the slums when given a ton of money, how’s he gonna get America out when given a %@#!load of our forcibly-taken taxes?

-- He proved he’s a real man by wanting to physically assault the President of the United States.
-He also sounded like an idiot:
+- He proved he’s a macho man by wanting to physically assault the President of the United States:

 “Donald Trump is a guy who — you understand, he hurts you.
 My testosterone sometimes makes me want to feel like punching him, which would be bad for this elderly, out-of-shape man that he is if I did that.
 This physically weak specimen.”

 - Out of nowhere in June, he spoke Spanish, creating one of the most awkward moments you’re likely to see in any American political debate.
 In terms of the two P’s — Pandering and Pitiful — it struck very near Hillary Clinton telling an urban radio station she always carries hot sauce.